ibexa/documentation-developer/docs/commerce/shipping_management/extend_shipping.md

 ``` yaml
 [[= include_file('code_samples/front/shop/shipping/config/packages/services.yaml', 0, 1) =]][[= include_file('code_samples/front/shop/shipping/config/packages/services.yaml', 22, 25) =]]
 ```

+Now, when you create a new shipping method and leave the **Customer identifier** field empty, you should see a warning.

 ![Option validator in action](img/custom_shipping_type_validator.png "Option validator in action")